The Body Keeps The Score Summary: Understanding Trauma and Healing

 When faced with a stressful situation, our frontal lobes tend to shut down, which is unfortunate because these lobes are responsible for the qualities that make us stand out from other animals.
 Like the ability to use language, think abstractly, plan ahead, monitor ourselves, and control our responses to reach a target.

 The frontal lobes are the hub of our capacity to empathize, which is necessary to comprehend trauma.
-When someone has gone through trauma, their frontal lobes don’t function properly, leading to reliving the painful event instead of just recollecting it.
-If the traumatic components are constantly repeated, the accompanying stress hormones make those memories even more embedded in their mind.
+When someone has gone through mental illness and trauma, their frontal lobes don’t function properly, leading to reliving the painful event instead of just recollecting it.
+If the traumatic memories are constantly repeated, the accompanying traumatic stress hormones make those traumatic memories even more embedded in their mind.

 Day-to-day occurrences can become less and less interesting.
 It can be difficult to feel the satisfaction of the little things in life and to focus on the duties that need to be done.
 Not being in the moment can trap people in their past.
 Emotions like anger, rage, and even numbness may arise, and these reactions may not be easily managed.